jiri-one/easytray/README.md

 - [NOT ACTUAL, but maybe useful DBus tutorial with PyKDE4](https://techbase.kde.org/Languages/Python/PyKDE_DBus_Tutorial)

 Notes:
+- I testet this solution in Plasma X11, Plsama Wayland, Cinnamon and it is working great.
+On Gnome with KStatusNotifier extension worked only scrol/wheel and not primary activate method, this needs more digging.
 - I generated file `StatusNotifierItem.py` with this command:
 `python -m sdbus gen-from-file /usr/share/dbus-1/interfaces/kf5_org.kde.StatusNotifierItem.xml` you should have this file on same place, if you are using Arch Linux
 - I generated file `StatusNotifierWatcher.py` directly from dbus with this command: `python -m sdbus gen-from-connection org.kde.StatusNotifierWatcher /StatusNotifierWatcher` but I could do that with command `python -m sdbus gen-from-file /usr/share/dbus-1/interfaces/kf5_org.kde.StatusNotifierWatcher.xml` (I have tried it with the same result)